General science thread

 August 1st, 2022 at 3:43:48 AM permalink | |

-odiousgambit Member since: Oct 28, 2012 Threads: 135 Posts: 3649 | Apparently it is a common mistake with journalists to assume the heliosphere is the extent of the solar system... in fact I guess I assumed that too, but in one article I read the scientist interviewed begged the reporter not to make that mistake, so that informed me too. the Oort Cloud is way the hell out there and part of the solar system as those objects orbit the sun.
-Starts at about 2000 astronomical units, which is 1.8591e+11 miles ... which means you multiply by 10^11, so you can see why they started using AUs... extending to perhaps 200,000 AUs which is crazy far out there [3.2 light years] this image is logarithmic scale it seems ![]() Politics!
-Imagine any other activity where it is OK to openly obsess over race and ethnicity |
+odiousgambit Member since: Oct 28, 2012 Threads: 154 Posts: 5112 | Apparently it is a common mistake with journalists to assume the heliosphere is the extent of the solar system... in fact I guess I assumed that too, but in one article I read the scientist interviewed begged the reporter not to make that mistake, so that informed me too. the Oort Cloud is way the hell out there and part of the solar system as those objects orbit the sun.
+Starts at about 2000 astronomical units, which is 1.8591e+11 miles ... which means you multiply by 10^11, so you can see why they started using AUs... extending to perhaps 200,000 AUs which is crazy far out there [3.2 light years] this image is logarithmic scale it seems I'm Still Standing, Yeah, Yeah, Yeah [it's an old guy chant for me] |